mverboom/build/BUILD.md

 The B_GET function assists in caching and downloading of content.
 It supports different download methods and caches content in the cache directory.

-The url should refrence the content that needs to be downloaded.
+The url should reference the content that needs to be downloaded.

 The name references the name of the cache object that needs to be created.
-For all methods that support version information, this is also the name of the folder that will have been created if the `B_GET` function succesfully completes operation.
+For all methods that support version information, this is also the name of the folder that will have been created if the `B_GET` function successfully completes operation.

 The following methods are supported: